 Hardwood Floors and Pets

 Acacia and DogThis is one of the most common questions we hear from families with pets, especially large dogs.
 The truth with pets urine (while it is acidic) is it is similar to spilling a glass of orange juice.
-This alone will not cause damage to your hardwood flooring if cleaned up in a timely manner.
+This alone will not cause damage to your hardwood flooring if cleaned up promptly.
 Hardwood flooring is built to be lived on and slow wear and tear is not only inevitable, it should be expected.

-It is the home owner’s responsibility to research on what type of flooring is best suited for their family.
-When selecting hardwood flooring, it is important to consider several factors which will affect the wear of your hardwood.
+It is the homeowner’s responsibility to research what type of flooring is best suited for their family.
+When selecting hardwood flooring, it is important to consider several factors that will affect the wear of your hardwood.
 These include the Finish, Hardness, Color, and Texture:

 The finish serves as a protective layer over or within the hardwood.
 When choosing a finish, consider a matte finish which will reflect less light making small scratches nearly undetectable.